Emilio-K/WeatherFetcher/README.txt

-Grab the weather from places, and store them in the database.
-With the ability to retrieve them at a later time if needed.
+Grab the current weather from any city or get the forecast for the next five days for any city.
+The result will be displayed in a bootstrap table.

 To run, simply run "npm install" to install all the dependencies needed, then just run "npm start".